WalletConnect/walletconnect-docs/docs/specs/clients/push/push-proposal.md

 Proposal protocol will be established as follows:

-1. Dapp sends push proposal on pairing P with publicKey, relay and metadata
+1. Dapp sends push proposal on pairing P with public key X, relay and metadata
 2. Wallet receives push proposal with public key X on pairing P
 3. Wallet generates key pair Y
-4. Wallet derivees symmetric key derived with keys X and Y
+4. Wallet derives symmetric key derived with keys X and Y
 5. Push topic is derived from sha256 hash of symmetric key
 6. Wallet subscribes to push topic
 7. Wallet sends proposal response on pairing P with publicKey Y